Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 A teacher shouldn't have to sort of function as a kind of kindergarten cop.

-A teacher in a functioning education system should be able to teach their charges the skills, that will enable them to compete with these math geniuses being cranked out in Hong Kong and Shanghai.
+A teacher in a functioning education system should be able to teach their charges the skills that will enable them to compete with these math geniuses being cranked out in Hong Kong and Shanghai.

-And and my job is to teach.
+And my job is to teach.

 My job is not to raise children.